RobiNN1/PHP-UI-Kit/docs/installation.md

 ## Usage

-Components can be loaded in several ways, it's up to you what you choose.
+Components can be loaded in several ways.
+It's up to you what you choose.

 Here are recommended ways